-Jen Welter, the first female coach in the NFL said, The ones telling you cant do it are the ones not trying.
+Jen Welter, the first female coach in the NFL once said, “The ones telling you cant do it are the ones not trying.”

 While slightly discouraged, Welter found refuge in team sports.

-When I started playing team sports, it was really refreshing and special because I found that the limits that I may have had in terms of my size, on a team, if they use me the right way, my size really didnt matter,she told the Shadow League in a recent interview.
+“When I started playing team sports, it was really refreshing and special because I found that the limits that I may have had in terms of my size, on a team if they use me the right way, my size really didn’t matter,” she told the Shadow League in a recent interview.

-Her jump into team sports would ultimately lead to her making history and becoming the womans face of the NFL one day.
+Her jump into team sports would ultimately lead to her making history and becoming the woman’s face of the NFL one day.

 A two-time captain for her high school soccer team, Welter knew she could compete on the football team as well, but the coach asked her not to.
+He wanted her to sacrifice her potential to protect the pride of male football players.

-He said, You know Miss Welter, youre a heck of an athlete.
-You could help my football team, but I am going to ask you not to play,, she said.
-I was waiting for it to be some answer like, Girls dont play football, but instead he said, Heres what would happen if you played football.
-You would make some guy look bad, and one of his teammates would cheapshot you and I would kill him and then go to jail.
+“I was waiting for it to be some answer like, Girls don’t play football, but instead he said, ‘Heres what would happen if you played football.
+You would make some guy look bad, and one of his teammates would cheapshot you and I would kill him and then go to jail.”

-So when Welter discovered rugby while attending Boston College, she called the high school coach and told him she joined a rugby team, to which he said, Oh yeah, thats perfect for you.
+So when Welter discovered rugby while attending Boston College, she called the high school coach and told him she joined a rugby team, to which he said, Oh yeah, that’s perfect for you.

-So then I thought it was pretty much the end of my athletic career, she said.
+“So then I thought it was pretty much the end of my athletic career, ” she said.

 “I really had a pivotal decision with that football team, with a sport that I loved most of my life, but was also larger than life to me.
-What I realized though is that I could live with being too small, but I couldnt live with was wondering for the rest of my life, What if I had just tried out with that football team?
+What I realized though is that I could live with being too small, but I couldn’t live with was wondering for the rest of my life.
+What if I had just tried out with that football team?”

-At 23 years old, Welter joined the Womens Football Alliance, playing fourteen seasons, mostly with the Dallas Diamonds.
+At 23 years old, Welter joined the Women’s Football Alliance, playing fourteen seasons, mostly with the Dallas Diamonds.
 She then went on to win Gold with Team USA at the International Federation of American Football’s Women’s World Championship in 2010 and 2013.

 In the midst of competing, she earned her doctorate in psychology, completing her dissertation on the relationship between the Wonderlic test and the success of NFL quarterbacks.

-Welters testament to staying open to opportunities and not letting fear dictate choices opened the door to coach a mens team, the Texas Revolution, in the Champions Indoor Football League.
+Welters testament to staying open to opportunities and not letting fear dictate choices opened the door to coach a men’s team, the Texas Revolution, in the Champions Indoor Football League.

-I never once dreamt of the NFL, she said.
-There was no one I could look to and say I wanted to be her when I grow up, so it didnt seem like a possible reality to me.
+“I never once dreamt of the NFL, Welter tells The Shado League.
+“There was no one I could look to and say I wanted to be her when I grow up, so it didn’t seem like a possible reality to me.”

 So when the Arizona Cardinals called with a proposition, she knew she had to take it.

-To me it wasnt something that I set out to do, but Im really glad I took that path, she said.
-It was very powerful men in coaching who saw something in me, probably before I saw it in myself, and I am eternally grateful that pushed me to step out of my comfort zone.
+“To me, it wasn’t something that I set out to do, but I’m really glad I took that path, she said.
+It was very powerful men in coaching who saw something in me, probably before I saw it in myself, and I am eternally grateful that pushed me to step out of my comfort zone.”

 During her one month-internship with the Cardinals, people were curious how football players, who most likely had never had a female coach in their lifetime, would respond to Welter.